Frequently Asked Questions:

 Where can I park my car?

 There is street parking along Bronte road but parking is scarce.
-We encourage you to carpool when possible or take Oakville Transit to the Sobeys Mall, Jones & Lakeshore and walk 2 blocks south.
+We encourage you to carpool when possible or take Oakville Transit to the Mall at Jones & Lakeshore and walk 2 blocks south.
 Many businesses are closed on the Civic Holiday and may have space available.
 The Oakville Art Society usually negotiates all-day free parking with the Town Of Oakville.

 Are there banks, coffee shops nearby?